xmendez/wfuzz/docs/user/advanced.rst

 Scripts are grouped in categories.
 A script could belong to several categories at the same time.

-Thre are two general categories:
+There are two general categories:

-* passive: Passive scripts analyze existing requests and responses without performing new requests.
+* passive: Passive scripts analyse existing requests and responses without performing new requests.
 * active: Active scripts perform new requests to the application to probe it for vulnerabilities.

 Additional categories are: